SigmaHQ/sigma-specification/appendix_meta_rules.md

 * `lte`: The count must be lesser than or equal the given value
 * `range`: The count must be in the given range specified as value in the format `min..max`.
 The range includes the min and max values.

+If you need more complex constructs, you can always chain correlation rules together.
+See the examples at the far bottom, for more details.

 ## Event Count (event_count)

 Counts events occurring in the given time frame specified by the referred Sigma rule or rules.
 The resulting query must count events for each group specified by group-by separately.
 The condition finally defines how many events must occur to generate a search hit.

 Need `group-by`, `timespan` and `condition`